GowerCampbell/Getting-Started-With-Bootcamp/01-introduction.md

 # Introduction to Python and Git

 Welcome to your first steps in learning **Python** and using **Version Control Systems (VCS)** with **Git**!
-This repository is designed to guide you through the foundational concepts of Python programming and help you get comfortable with Git for version control.
+This repository is designed to show you through the foundational concepts of Python programming I have learned and help me get comfortable with Git for version control.

 ---